nodejitsu/handbook/book.md

 # Frequently Asked Questions
 <a name='faq'></a>

+## "How do I reset my password?"

+One way is to use jitsu.
+Simply type:

+    jitsu apps forgot :username

+where `:username` is your username.
+Alternately, go to <http://develop.nodejitsu.com/> and click the "forgot password" link, where you will be prompted for your username.
+Either process will send you an email with further instructions.

 ## "How are programs kept alive?
 Do I need to use Forever?"

 Nodejitsu's cloud services watch your programs for you!
 You shouldn't have to do anything special to keep your apps running, much less use Forever.